Sonovo/SOS/README.md

 # SOS – SCADA On Smart Devices

 **SOS** is a mobile-first SCADA platform I developed to give engineers real-time control and smart tools directly on iPhones and iPads.
-It connects to PLC systems (like Siemens and Rockwell) and brings factory-level insights to the field — fast, portable, and intelligent.
+It connects to PLC systems (like Siemens) and brings factory-level insights to the field — fast, portable, and intelligent.

 ---